What to bring

 Ashburn provides three dedicated computers with internet connection for residents' use.
 Two have Skype facilities for those who have their own accounts.
 Wi-Fi is available, although consideration needs to be given to others’ use.

 There is patchy mobile coverage at Ashburn, due to our location.
-It is recommended that you purchase a SIM card from Vodafone to use while you're here, as it offers more widespread coverage than the other providers.
+It is recommended that you purchase a SIM card from 2degrees or Vodafone to use while you're here, as they offer more widespread coverage than the other providers.